Microencapsulation Electrostatic Processing System (MEPS) - 11.22.16

 To initiate the MEPS experiments the crew installs the pre-programmed PC-MCIA card into the front control panel.
 They unstow and insert a PCM (experiment), which was pre-loaded with chemical fluids before flight, into the Experiment Module, and then activate the experiment which runs automatically for approximately two hours.
 At the end of the run, the MEPS automatically powers down to await later removal of the PCM for stowage until it is returned to Earth.
 Real-time data is recorded for post-flight analysis.
 The crew may also monitor the fluid flows and microencapsulation process via the video display on the front panel.

 While MEPS will remain on orbit past Increment 6, the Shuttle will return used PCMs and video tape to Earth and deliver new PCMs, PC-MCIA cards, and videotapes for future experiments.

-Morrison DR, Morrison DR, Haddad RS.
+Morrison DR, Haddad RS.
 Microencapsulation of Drugs: New cancer therapies and improved drug delivery derived from microgravity research.
 40th Space Congress, Cape Canaveral, FL; 2003

 Le Pivert PJ, Haddad RS, Aller A, Titus K, Doulat J, Renard M, Morrison DR. Ultrasound Guided, Combined Cryoablation and Microencapsulated 5-Fluorouracil, Inhibits Growth of Human Prostate Tumors in Xenogenic Mouse Model Assessed by Fluorescence Imaging.
 Technology in Cancer Research and Treatment.
 2004; 3(2): 135-142.